-- 7.7.1 Record the weight of a seat test sample to the nearest 0.02 pound (0.01 kgs). - 7.7.2 Secure the seat test sample to the test sample mounting frame.
+7.7.1 Record the weight of a seat test sample to the nearest 0.02 pound (0.01 kgs).

+7.7.2 Secure the seat test sample to the test sample mounting frame.
 The seat test sample vertical assembly can be secured at the top with a 0.125-inch diameter stainless steel rod.
-Reference sections 7.3.1.1.1 and 7.3.1.1.2 for guidance information on securing samples. - 7.7.3 Ensure that the vertical exit plane of the burner cone is at a distance of 4 ± 0.125 inches $(102 \pm 3 \text{ mm})$ from the seat test sample horizontal assembly and that the horizontal centerline of the burner cone exit plane is aligned with the horizontal centerline of the seat test sample horizontal assembly, as shown in figure 7-2.
+Reference sections 7.3.1.1.1 and 7.3.1.1.2 for guidance information on securing samples.

+7.7.3 Ensure that the vertical exit plane of the burner cone is at a distance of 4 ± 0.125 inches $(102 \pm 3 \text{ mm})$ from the seat test sample horizontal assembly and that the horizontal centerline of the burner cone exit plane is aligned with the horizontal centerline of the seat test sample horizontal assembly, as shown in figure 7-2.

-- NOTE 1: It is important to ensure the burner cone is aligned to the horizontal assembly when testing a sample as described in section 7.7.3.
-The position of the burner relative to the test sample mounting frame may differ slightly due to dimensional tolerances. - NOTE 2: Dress cover features such as hook and loop closures may protrude beyond the dress covering material.
-The additional thickness of such features are not to be included in the 4 ± 0.125 inch (102 ± 3 mm) distance from the seat test sample horizontal assembly to the vertical centerline of the burner cone exit plane. - 7.7.4 When ready to begin the test, move the burner or test sample apparatus away from the test position to the warmup position so that the flame will not impinge on the seat test sample.
-Turn on and light the burner and allow it to stabilize for 2 minutes. - 7.7.5 To begin the test, move the burner or test sample apparatus into the test position and simultaneously start the timing device when the burner or test sample apparatus is fully in the test position. - 7.7.6 Expose the seat test sample to the burner flame for 2 minutes and then turn off the burner.
-Immediately move the burner or test sample apparatus out of the test position. - 7.7.7 Terminate the test when the seat test sample self-extinguishes.
-If the sample does not self-extinguish after 5 minutes from the time the burner had been turned off, observe and record the posttest weight of the sample at the 5-minute mark, then terminate the test by extinguishing the seat test sample.
+NOTE 1: It is important to ensure the burner cone is aligned to the horizontal assembly when testing a sample as described in section 7.7.3.
+The position of the burner relative to the test sample mounting frame may differ slightly due to dimensional tolerances.

+NOTE 2: Dress cover features such as hook and loop closures may protrude beyond the dress covering material.
+The additional thickness of such features are not to be included in the 4 ± 0.125 inch (102 ± 3 mm) distance from the seat test sample horizontal assembly to the vertical centerline of the burner cone exit plane.

-NOTE: Extinguishing the flame prior to recording the posttest sample weight may alter the final test weight measurement.
+7.7.3 When ready to begin the test, move the burner or test sample apparatus away from the test position to the warmup position so that the flame will not impinge on the seat test sample.
+Turn on and light the burner and allow it to stabilize for 2 minutes.

+7.7.4 To begin the test, move the burner or test sample apparatus into the test position and start the timing device when the burner or test sample apparatus is in the final position.

+7.7.5 Expose the seat test sample to the burner flame for 2 minutes and then turn off the burner.
+Immediately move the burner or test sample apparatus out of the test position.

+7.7.6 Terminate the test when the seat test sample self-extinguishes.
+If the sample does not self-extinguish after 5 minutes from the time the burner had been turned off, terminate the test by extinguishing the seat test sample.

-- 7.7.8 Immediately after test termination, determine the posttest weight of the remains of the seat test sample to the nearest 0.02 pound (0.01 kg), excluding droppings. - 7.7.9 Measure the four burn lengths of the seat test sample.
+7.7.7 Immediately after test termination, determine the posttest weight of the remains of the seat test sample to the nearest 0.02 pound (0.01 kg), excluding droppings.

+7.7.8 Measure the four burn lengths of the seat test sample.